MrNavaStar/R/README.md

 ```

 ### Avast Ye!
-Now that you've got your sea legs and are rolling in doubloons, be sure to pluder with care.
+Now that you've got your sea legs and are rolling in doubloons, be sure to loot with care.
 Remember... dead men tell no tales.